Canker Sores

 Major canker sores

 Major aphthae can take up to 15 days to 1.5 months.
 The fact that it takes so long for major aphthae to pass causes the suspicion of malignancy in the mouth.
 In other words, major aphthae can mimic oral cancers in these aspects.
-Although we don’t see it much nowadays, they can occur widely all over the oral mucosa.
+Although we don’t see it much nowadays, it can occur widely all over the oral mucosa.
 But it is mostly localized in the mouth part of the lip and cheek, palate, gingiva, and tongue.

 Herpetiform canker sores